jquery/testswarm/README.md

    `php inc/libs/ua-parser/php/uaparser-cli.php -g`<br/>
-   Note that ua-parser is based on patterns, so you don't need to re-run this after every browser release to be able to detect this, however it is recommmended to periodically run this to stay up to date (once a month shoudl be enough).
+   Note that ua-parser is based on patterns, so you don't need to re-run this after every browser release to be able to detect this, however it is recommmended to periodically run this to stay up to date (once a month should be enough).

 1. Create an entry in your crontab for action=cleanup.
 This performs various cleaning duties such as making timed-out runs available again.<br/>